Skip to main content

 Written by Jennifer Christie, MBB, Senior Services Manager of Productivity Improvement | Part 2 of a Series on Lean Six Sigma

-A core tenet of Six Sigma is that projects are aligned with core business objectives and customer needs.
+A core tenet of Six Sigma is that projects are aligned with business objectives and customer needs.
 Understanding the gaps between current performance and these targets is where you start.
 To discover this, you may look at KPIs, customer feedback, or where you are not meeting goals.
-Make a list of opportunities where targets or specifications are not being met.
+Make a list of opportunities where specifications are not being met.
 Then prioritize that list.
 A helpful tool can be a prioritization matrix or XY chart to help decide which problems to solve first.
-Estimating the ease of completion (difficulty level) and value to determine where to invest effort.
+Then estimate the ease of completion (difficulty level) and value (impact) to determine where to invest effort.

 Example Prioritization Matrix: